tzahn94pro/tzahn94pro/README.md

 - 👋 Hi, I’m @tzahn94pro
 - 👀 I’m interested in programming, science, comics and nature.
 - 🌱 I’m currently learning CSS3 stuff.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my new projects.
 - 📫 How to reach me: please use my Mail address
 - 😄 Pronouns: he/him
 - ⚡ Fun fact:I love to hear music while it's to create a New Programme.